2 Timothy 3

 Timothy grew up in Scripture.
 His mother and grandmother taught him the Psalms, the Torah, the Prophets - not as academic subjects but as living truth.
 This early formation gave him roots.
 When false teachers came, when persecution rose, Timothy had something planted deep.
 He did not start from scratch.

 Notice what the Scriptures are "able" to do: make wise unto salvation.
-Scripture is not primarily a book of rules or a science textbook.
-It is a pathway.
+Scripture is a pathway.
 It leads somewhere.
 It aims at salvation - at rescue, healing, wholeness through faith in Christ.
 That is the bottom line.

 2 Timothy 3:16-17All Scripture Given by Inspiration of God